 Home Reading Book Sets for Older Students Who Require Decodables

 In every junior and middle primary classroom, there will be students who require decodable material beyond Year 1.
-If students are experiencing difficulty at a Stage 1 level (and as a consequence are not progressing at a pleasing rate) PLD recommends the presentation of the below screen to determine the basis of the difficulties.
-Download the screen HERE.
+If students are experiencing difficulty at a Stage 1 level (and as a consequence are not progressing at a pleasing rate) PLD recommends using this screen to determine the basis of the difficulties.

 The assessment for students experiencing difficulty within Stage 1 screen has been designed to identify why students are not progressing or why they are experiencing difficulties acquiring skills.
 The screens highlight the additional skills that require targeting.
 The results should direct the efforts of Educational Assistants, parents, support staff, and teachers in making modifications to their targeted small group or individual teaching practices.
 Once you have defined your groups, take a look at the below Home Reader Further Practice books.